-F Y 2023 0 ngoing
+FY 2023 0 ngoing

 Personnel \$ - \$ - FTE Change(s): No

-M&O / Other 150,000 -
+M&O/Other 150,000 -

 Total Cost \$ 150,000 \$ -

 The multi-year zoning code rewrite project began in late 2019 and is expected to be completed in 2024.
-Additional one-time funding of \$150,000 is recommended to provide enhanced visual aids and community outreach to improve the process of updating the zoning code.
+Additional one-time funding of \$150,000 will provide enhanced visual aids and community outreach to improve the process of updating the zoning code.
 Additional work could include developing neighborhood renderings, design suggestions, and imagery to support community engagement in specific neighborhood areas, corridor streets, or activity centers.